Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   11 november 2023
-  satrted my assignment again on monday and to begin wiht i have creted a category. cs under models folder
+  satrted my assignment again on monday and to begin wiht i have creted a category. cs under models folder updated category.cs i have run the command under pm nugget packager and there after updated aPPLICATIONdbcontext.CS